How to craft the ultimate b2b SaaS content marketing strategy

-According to a recent study by the Content Marketing Institute, 88% of b2b marketers are using content marketing in their marketing mix.
+According to a study by the Content Marketing Institute, 88% of b2b marketers are using content marketing in their marketing mix.
 However, only 32% of organisations have reached a high level of maturity and sophistication in their b2b content marketing strategy.

 Unfortunately, the lack of planning and processes have a direct impact on the cut-through your b2b content marketing strategy will have.